 In Illinois, the Department of Transportation (DOT) recorded more than 281,700 motor vehicle collisions throughout the state.
 Over 900 persons were involved in fatal crashes.
 The total cost of these accidents was $5.5 billion including injuries and property damage.

-Have you or someone you love been involved in a car crash that was caused by another motorist?
+Have you or someone you love been injured in a car crash that was caused by another motorist?

 Do you know that you or that victim may be entitled to compensation for any injuries, property damage, medical bills, lost wages, and more that were lost in the accident?

-At The Tapella & Eberspacher Law Firm, we have successfully recovered MILLIONS in compensation for our clients and are dedicated to helping accident injury victims fight for the justice that they deserve.
+At The Tapella & Eberspacher Law Firm, we have successfully recovered MILLIONS in compensation for our clients throughout Illinois and Missouri, and we are dedicated to helping accident injury victims fight for the justice that they deserve.

 To find out how we can help you, call us today at (855) 522-5291—or simply fill out the "Free Case Evaluation" form that is located to the right and we will contact you shortly.